Cosmic Dragons: A Two-Component Mixture Model of COSMOS Galaxies: Data

 Figure~\ref{fig:z_transitions} displays these bands, showing both their observing wavelengths (at $z=0$) as well what galactic spectral features they measure at higher redshifts.
-Central wavelengths and widths for each band are given in Table~\ref{tab:break_locations}, along with the redshifts at which the 4k$\Angstrom$ break enters and exits each band (shown as vertical grey lines above).
+DECam $ugriz$ bands span $\lambda \sim~3100$ to $10,000~\Angstrom$ while VIRCAM $JHK_{\rm s}$ bands span $\lambda \sim~11,700$ to $23,000~\Angstrom$.
+Central wavelengths and widths for each band are given in Table~\ref{tab:break_locations}, along with the redshifts at which the $4000~\Angstrom$ break enters and exits each band (shown as vertical grey lines above).

-Quantities derived from photometry (including redshifts, stellar masses, specific star formation rates, and galactic ages) come from the COSMOS2015 catalog \citep{Laigle+16}, which used photometry spanning from ultraviolet to mid-infrared. {\sc LePhare} \citep[PHotometric Analysis for Redshift Estimations;][]{Arnouts+02,Ilbert+06} uses a suite of \citet{BC03} spectrum templates to model expected redshifts (median redshift uncertainty $\sigma_z/(1+z) = .036$ in our mass range).
-As a byproduct, this SED fitting additionally estimates stellar mass (median uncertainties $<.1~{\rm dex}$ in each mass range), specific star formation rates (median uncertainties $\lesssim .25~{\rm dex}$ in each mass range), and galactic ages (no uncertainties provided\footnote{ Estimated ages take on 41 distinct values, spanning from 50~Myr to 12~Gyr, corresponding to different BC03 template models.
-Spacing between age values ranges from 20~Myr to 1~Gyr; these roughly estimate age uncertainties. }).
+We employ physical quantities derived from ultraviolet to mid-infrared photometry are from the COSMOS\-2015 catalog \citep{Laigle+16}. {\sc LePhare} \citep[PHotometric Analysis for Redshift Estimations;][]{Arnouts+02,Ilbert+06} uses a suite of \citet{BC03} spectrum templates to model expected redshifts (median redshift uncertainty $\sigma_z/(1+z) = .036$ in our mass ranges).
+This model used exponentially declining star formation histories (SFHs) as well as delayed SFHs ($\tau^{-2} \, t \, {\rm e}^{-t/\tau}$) at ages $\tau = 1$ and $\tau = 3~{\rm Gyr}$ \citep{Ilbert+15}.
+The SED fitting provides estimates of stellar mass (median uncertainties $<.1~{\rm dex}$ in each mass range), specific star formation rates (median uncertainties $\lesssim .25~{\rm dex}$ in each mass range), and light-weighted galactic ages (no uncertainties provided\footnote{ Estimated ages take on 41 distinct values in our data, spanning from 50~Myr to 12~Gyr, indicating distinct BC03 template models.
+Spacing between age values ranges from 20~Myr to 1~Gyr. }).